Posted on

 If your child would rather play on their own, then I suggest your students practice trading on How the Market Works.
 As a teacher, you can set up a contest for your class so they compete with each other.
 They have $10,000 of virtual money, and you can decide how long the contest will last.

-If your family likes board games, then check out this Stock Exchange Board Game.
+If your family likes board games, then check out this Stock Exchange Board Game or Acquire, a game about building a portfolio in increasingly large corporations.
 This way, you can learn together as a family, and have fun while doing it!

 Many students today have access to a smartphone.
 You can find many free apps that will help them track stock prices.